 For high-volume shippers, FedEx Ground Economy represents a strategic lever to reduce overall shipping costs through modal optimization.
 By shifting eligible shipments from premium services to Ground Economy, businesses can free up budget for shipments that genuinely need faster delivery, without sacrificing the end customer experience for packages where an extra day or two of transit is perfectly acceptable.

-FedEx Ground Economy vs. FedEx SmartPost: What Changed?
+FedEx Ground Economy vs. FedEx SmartPost: What’s New?

 If your business previously used FedEx SmartPost, understanding the transition to Ground Economy is critical.
 While the two services share a similar cost-saving philosophy, there are meaningful operational differences that directly affect your shipping strategy.